jamesmishra/jamesmishra/README.md

 After that, I joined Uber as one of their youngest engineers ever hired.
 While I was there, I worked on Uber's [Developer API](https://developer.uber.com/) and some of their enterprise partnerships.
 I led the engineering for the prototype version of [UberHEALTH](https://www.uberhealth.com/)--Uber's non-emergency medical transportation product.

-I left Uber to spend two years cofounding ultimately-doomed enterprise software company.
+I left Uber to spend two years cofounding an ultimately-doomed enterprise software company.
 After that, I returned to the University of Minnesota to work on machine learning-powered attacks against a major social media site.

 Recently, I dropped out of school again to start another company.
 More details to come soon.